What is self-injury?

 Self-injury can occur in either sex and in any race of people.
 The behavior is not limited by education, age, sexual orientation, socioeconomic status, or religion.
 However, there are some common factors among people who engage in self-injury.
 Self-injury occurs more often among:

-- Individuals who were raised in families that discouraged expression of anger
+- Individuals who were raised in families that discouraged the expression of anger.

-- Individuals who lack skills to express their emotions and lack a good social support network
+- Individuals who lack the skills to express their emotions and lack a good social support network.

 Even though there is the possibility that a self-inflicted injury might result in life-threatening damage, self-injury is not considered to be suicidal behavior.
 Self-injury usually occurs when people face what seems like overwhelming or distressing feelings.
 Self-injurers might feel that self-injury is a way of:

 - Temporarily relieving intense feelings, pressure, or anxiety.

 - Being real, being alive, or feeling something.